Dog Trainer in Kaufman, IL

 About Camp Lucky Board And Train

-• Years of Experience: Over 15 years of training success with all types of dogs.
+- Years of Experience: Over 15 years of training success with all types of dogs.

-• Veteran-Owned: We bring discipline, dedication, and care to every dog we train.
+- Veteran-Owned: We bring discipline, dedication, and care to every dog we train.

-• Custom Training: Our programs are designed for your dog’s specific needs.
+- Custom Training: Our programs are designed for your dog’s specific needs.

-• Home Environment: Dogs stay in a home, not a facility, for a better experience.
+- Home Environment: Dogs stay in a home, not a facility, for a better experience.

 Dog Training Frequently Asked Questions

-How do I stop my dog from pulling on the leash during walks?
+How do I stop leash pulling reliably?

-When should I start training my new puppy?
+When should I start training my puppy?

 Call Camp Lucky Board and Train Today!